Allowed... not allowed

 This list may change from time to time.

-Main questions, which might be on your mind, and their answers.
+Key questions that may be on your mind, and our answers.

 A minimum 3-night stay is required for long weekends (Patriotes, June 24, July 1, Labor Day and Thanksgiving).